DominickGirard/DominickGirard/README.md

 ## What I'm Doing

-- 🔭 Working on ChatCool (Bot)
+- 🔭 Working on a Privately run game development studio
-- 🌱 Learning Node.js & more
+- 🌱 Learning artistic design skills, Working effectively in a team, Communicating clearly and concisely, Adapting to feedback and iteration
-- 📫 How to contact me: DominickMGirard@gmail.com
+- 📫 Contact Me:  DominickmGirard@gmail.com

 ## Languages and Tools